anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 Use uMessage to test out your implementations.
 Using N=3, uMessage should take less than a minute to load using your best algorithms and data structures on a reasonable machine.

- -  How are the suggestions uMessage gives with the default corpus? (here, we mean spoken.corpus or irc.corpus, not eggs.txt)
+ -  How are the suggestions uMessage gives with the default corpus? (here we mean spoken.corpus or irc.corpus, not eggs.txt)
     <pre>TODO</pre>

  - Now, switch uMessage to use a corpus of YOUR OWN text.
 To do this, you will need a corpus.